 - Real-world relevance: “every 2-3 days” is one of the most common DE shaving cadences (per B&B forum threads), so testing at 72h matches actual user behavior — not artificially-easy 24h baby-stubble conditions some review sites use.

-- Manufacturer’s prerogative: I’m the one machining the razor, so I get to set the testing condition that exposes the most performance differences.
+- Manufacturer’s prerogative: ORMIXA machines the razor, so we set the testing condition that exposes the most performance differences.
 72h is the stress test.

 Data Source Note